craftweg/website/priv/posts/2016-06-15-developer-reflexion-focus.md

 ---
 title: 'Developer  Reflexion: Focus'
-excerpt: 'Reflexion from a developer point of view about the importance of keeping a focus daily to have a good quality of life'
+description: 'Reflexion from a developer point of view about the importance of keeping a focus daily to have a good quality of life'
 categories: [developer, life, focus]
 ---